什么是猫科费洛蒙What Are Cat Pheromones?

-From body language to vocalization, your cat uses lots of signs and signals to communicate.
+From body language to vocalisation, your cat uses lots of signs and signals to communicate.
 Though humans may not be able to detect them, cat pheromones are one of the most important methods!

-Pheromones are a type of chemical communication that all cats use to interact with each other and the world around them.
-The "messages" are released from special glands around their bodies.
-All cats, big and small, produce a wide range of pheromones.
-Different pheromones send different "messages" to other cats and influence behaviors.
+Pheromones are a type of olfactory (or scent) chemical communication that all cats use to interact with each other, and the world around them.
+Released from special glands around their bodies, all varieties of felines produce a wide range of pheromones, that send different meanings and messages to other cats and influence behaviours.
 All cats will understand these pheromone signals, no matter how old they are!

-Cats have lots of different glands that release pheromones.
-There are many concentrated around their face, on the chin, lower ears, forehead, cheeks and around the mouth.
-There are also glands located in your pet’s paw pads and around nipples of female cats.
+Cats have lots of different scent glands that release pheromones, and there are many concentrated around their face, on the chin, lower ears, forehead, cheeks and around the mouth.
+There are also scent glands located in your pet’s paw pads, around nipples for female cats, and pheromones in their urine.

-To share or deposit their pheromone messages, your cat will engage in a range of behaviors.
+To share or deposit their pheromone messages, your cat will engage in a range of behaviours.
 For example, you may have seen your pet: